 This article describes how to use the bounding box tool to make box annotations as a contributor.

-Note: Contributors should always rely on the individual job Instructions content above and beyond anything mentioned in this article -- for example, tool features such as available controls or the requested way to place the box borders vs. the target object may vary.
-Where they are different, always consider the job's Instructions to be the true requirements of the task.
+Note: Contributors should always rely on the individual job instructions above anything mentioned in this article.
+For example, unique tool features or a requested way to place the box borders vs. the target object may vary.
+Where they are different, always consider the job's instructions to be the true requirements of the task.

 Hotkeys and Cursor Actions

 Place your cursor over a button to see text stating what it does, as well as an associated 'hotkey' combination you can use to invoke that action via keyboard.

 When images in the tool exceed the size of your browser viewport, you will see a red bar on the borders where any obscured portion of the image (green borders show that the image is completely displaying up to that particular edge).
 Cut-off images can be moved around via scroll actions when your cursor is over the image.